 *Please check with your local Cooperative Extension Office or Dept. of Agriculture for specific restrictions in your area.

 We will email you when your order has shipped as long as you provided a valid email address when placing your order.
 The shipping confirmation email will contain a shipment tracking number.
 Please use this number to track the package.

 I didn't receive my shipping confirmation email.

 We will deliver dormant, top-grade, true-to-name roses.
-We guarantee they will grow and bloom the first season providing our recommended planting instructions included with every order are followed.
-A credit voucher will be issued for any rose purchased and planted in late winter and early spring 2020 that fails to grow, provided we are notified by August 1, 2020.
+We guarantee our roses will grow and thrive the first season providing our recommended planting instructions (included with every order) are followed and the roses are planted within the optimal time for customer's growing zone.
+A credit voucher will be issued for any rose purchased and planted in late winter and early spring that fails to grow, provided we are notified within 90 days of shipment receipt.
 Sale items will only be issued a credit voucher for the purchase price.
+With acceptance of shipment, customer assumes responsibility for notifying customer service within 72 hours of any perceived issues or problems.
+We reserve the right to request good representative photos of the plants or products in question, or the possible return of any product deemed unsatisfactory prior to approval of any adjustments.
+This guarantee may be considered null and void if roses are purchased and planted past the optimal planting time for the customer's growing zone or customer fails to follow our provided instructions.
+We do not guarantee against loss due to local seasonal weather conditions, neglect, disease, or damage from insect or animal pests, as these conditions are outside of our control.
 In no case will we be liable for any amount greater than the purchase price.

 Gardening Aids and Hardware products are satisfaction guaranteed against material and workmanship defects.
 If not fully satisfied, the product may be returned for a replacement or refund.